 - Ask the other person about themselves.
 This works well if you want to avoid talking much, but you’re in danger of setting off an egotistical sounding response and doesn’t fix the “what’s the point in small talk ” problem though.

 - Be genuinely interested in their views: You can do this, if you have a good reason behind it (want to sell, develop relationship for specific reason etc), but the word genuinely can’t be faked!
 If you are really interested, it’s possible to deepen the conversation beyond small talk.

 - Improv, or space statements: If you’re worried about your thought processing time, learning improv skills (reacting in the moment) may help you create space while you process your thoughts; or you could learn phrase that gives you a short space, even if it’s “let me come back to that”

-So, what is it about small talk you don’t like and how will you manage that?
+So, why do you hate small talk, or what is it about small talk you don’t like?
+More importantly, what will you do to manage that?